Derleyvolt/nested-query-filter/README.md

 - Every field are expected be string
 - integer, float, and date fields are normalized to compare properly

+- It uses Cerberus for data validation and query format validation  [Cerberus](https://docs.python-cerberus.org/)

 ### Example of a valid Query: